- Canada Visas

 Once an application for deferment is granted, the beneficiary will enjoy the following advantages:

 In applying for deferred action, the applicant should complete the forms required by the United States Citizenship and Immigration Services (USCIS) and must pay the corresponding fees.
 Supporting documents must accompany the application forms.

 One of the advantages of retaining a good immigration attorney is you can rely on the latter who will process your application and organize everything according to the mandate of the US immigration laws that normally include complex provisions.

 In your application for deferment, you need to include the following documentation:

 The USCIS will review the completeness of your application and supporting documents and it will send you a notice of receipt, then later a notice for biometric service appointment.
 The request is decided on a case by case basis.
 You may be required to provide additional documentation or to appear at a USCIS center.

-Niren and Associates, an immigration firm in the business for decades, is more than willing to assist you.
-The firm has dedicated teams of immigration attorneys who are more than capable of handling your immigration case.
+At Niren and Associates, we have been in the business for decades, and are more than willing to assist you.
+Our firm has a dedicated team of experienced attorneys ready to help you with your deferred deportation application.
+Contact us today!

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.